DiamondKen/CS100-RShell/README.md

 ## Project Information

-This Project is done by Shuang Zhou (SID: 862137762) and Chenyue lin (SID: 862142104) in Winter 2020.
+This Project is done by Shuang Zhou (SID: 862137762) and Chengyue lin (SID: 862142104) in Winter 2020.

 ## Introduction

 This Project is to develop a command shell in C++.
 We will call it R'Shell (or rshell for short).
 This program is able to peforming printing a command prompt, read input from the user, execute appropriate commands, work with the connectors && || ; and repeat until an exit command is executed.
-And we can test the path is exist or not.
+And we can test the path director or file is exist or not.
 And the program use parenthesis will judge which command will be execute first to decide the priority.

 ## Diagram